dfelinto/blender-manual/manual/render/cycles/object_settings/object_data.rst

    - :ref:`Filter Glossy <bpy.types.CyclesRenderSettings.blur_glossy>` settings are ignored when using
      MNEE for refractive caustics.

+   - MNEE Caustic rays can pass through up to 6 Caustic Caster surfaces between a Caustic Reciever and a Shadow Caustic light before the ray is terminated and caustics are ignored.

    - MNEE Caustics are treated as direct lighting instead of indirect lighting.

    - MNEE Caustics render best with objects with smooth normals.

+   - Volumetric materials can not recieve MNEE caustics.

-   - Bump and normal maps are ignored.
+   - Bump and normal maps are ignored when calculating caustics.

    - The Metal GPU rendering backend is not supported.